jundalisay/sp/content/en/material/principles/intro/chapter-06.md

 This actually changes the energy from electromagnetic to material motion.
 For example, a generator converts electromagnetic force into physical motions.

-## The Law of Conservation of Aether
+## The Law of Conservation of Substance

 This operates in the convertible layer which facilitates "flavor changing" and is responsible for the diversity of the material layer below it.
+This is because the Conversion layer converts matter the energy and vice versa.

 Flavor changing is a good and natural word for this layer because traditionally this was called the Water Element.